-During hurricane season, the College Emergency Management Group will routinely monitor weather conditions for potential tropical storm/hurricane development.
+During hurricane season, the College EMT will routinely monitor weather conditions for potential tropical storm/hurricane development.
 If a storm is identified as threatening central Florida, the College will begin preparing for its arrival.

-1. When a storm appears likely to impact the College, the Director of Marketing and College

-Relations will send out an informational email to all faculty, staff, students, and partners to advise that a storm is approaching and to begin making preparations and taking precautions.
+When a storm appears likely to impact the College, the Associate Vice President, College and Community Engagement will send out an informational email to all employees, students, and partners to advise that a storm is approaching and to begin making preparations and taking precautions.
 Information will also be provided regarding where to locate updated College storm information.
 Additional informational emails may be sent as necessary as the storm progresses.

-2. The CFK website and social media sites will be updated frequently with storm information by the Director of Marketing and College Relations or his designee.

-3. If the severity of the storm requires the College to close, the CFK Alert system will be utilized to make the closing announcement.
-This announcement will be sent out by the Director of Marketing and College Relations and will provide a date, time and any details of the closure.
+- The CFK website and social media sites will be updated frequently with storm information by the Associate Vice President, College, and Community Engagement or designee. - 2.
+If the severity of the storm requires the College to close, the CFK Alert system will be utilized to make the closing announcement.
+This announcement will be sent out by the Associate Vice President, College and Community Engagement and will provide a date, time, and any details of the closure.
 This information will also be made available via the news media, LSSC website, and social media.
-All classes and other activity will cease until further notice.
-4. Once the College has closed, the LSSC Alert system will be utilized to provide any updates pertaining to the status of the College.
-This information may also be made available via news media, social media, and the LSSC website.

-5. Once the storm has passed, the campuses will be assessed for damages and safety.
+All classes and other activity will cease until further notice. - 3.
+Once the College has closed, the LSSC Alert system will be utilized to provide any updates pertaining to the status of the College.
+This information may also be made available via news media, social media, and the LSSC website. - 4.
+Once the storm has passed, the campuses will be assessed for damages and safety.
 CFK will be re-opened as soon as it is safe to do so.
-The Director of Marketing and College Relations will use the CFK Alert system to make notification of the time and date of re-opening.
+The Associate Vice President, College and Community Engagement will use the CFK Alert system to make notification of the time and date of re-opening.
 No unauthorized access will be allowed prior to that time.
 Please do not attempt to return to campus until it has been re-opened.